 The MSc Inequality and Society course has allowed me to further delve into the specialism I had explored during my Sociology degree.
 Examining human rights abuse from the narrow lens of sex trafficking and being able to relate that to sex work academically was quite niche, however, I felt fully supported in what I wanted to focus my studies on.
 Finding my academic voice throughout my masters and fuelling my passion for further study has been key to my career development, as I hope to go on to be a lecturer in the future.
 I was already familiar with the academic staff on the course after completing my undergraduate degree, but the new connections I’ve made with both staff and my peers has been absolutely invaluable!
 Without the overall support, both academic and personally, the whole experience wouldn’t have been as rewarding as it has been.

 My dissertation for the MSc was entitled ‘Blurred Lines: How does the conflation of sex trafficking and sex work impact public opinions on sex workers?’
-This was the first large scale primary research project I had the opportunity to complete, due to the Covid-19 pandemic impacting my Sociology dissertation.
+This was the first large scale primary research project I had the opportunity to complete, due to the global pandemic impacting my Sociology dissertation.
 I’m hoping it will be the foundational basis of my PhD, as I want to look at how public opinion on sex workers impacts the workers themselves, within different facets of their working and personal lives.
 I think the main takeaway from my research would be to acknowledge that not everything that is seen is all that is there.

 I’ll be starting on the PGCE PCET course in a few months, which will be my third degree at the University of Sunderland.
 I have always wanted to help people and I believe that teaching is an invaluable opportunity.
 During my Access course, I was inspired by my lecturer, as he had unwavering faith in my abilities, and I would like to be that person for someone who may be struggling like I was.
 Moving into Higher or Further Education teaching is my goal and I’m hoping I’ll be able to get to do that alongside the family I’ve made at Sunderland.